This article provides an overview of how to accept and process payments on Teachable. There is a video tutorial included

 On the Monthly Payment Gateway or Teachable Payments, you can opt-in to BackOffice, which provides services such as automatic author/affiliate payouts, etc. With BackOffice, you can also enable PayPal as a payment option for your students.
 If you enable PayPal through BackOffice, then PayPal payments will be processed using Teachable Payments and follow its payout cadence.

 Mixed payment gateways occur when a school has a custom payment gateway for one processor (Stripe or PayPal) while also using a Teachable payment gateway for the other (Monthly Payment Gateway or Teachable Payments).
-If you have mixed payment gateways, it's important to note that each payment gateway can have different payout schedules, transaction fees, tax requirements, and refund policies.
+If you are an existing customer with mixed payment gateways, it's important to note that each payment gateway can have different payout schedules, transaction fees, tax requirements, and refund policies.
 Additionally, BackOffice services, such as automatic author/affiliate payouts, are only available for transactions processed by the Monthly Payment Gateway or Teachable Payments.
 These issues do not affect new Teachable Payments or Monthly Payment Gateway users since the Stripe and PayPal payment gateways are always the same.

 NOTE: Payments are processed through whichever gateway is active at the time of purchase.
 For example, if you switch from the Monthly Payment Gateway to Teachable Payments, any sale made before switching gateways will be paid out according to the Monthly Payment Gateway's payout schedule.
 Once the switch is made, all payments—including existing recurring payment plans (e.g. subscription and payment plan payments)—will be processed using your new gateway.